 The oldest recorded St Patrick's Parade was actually held outside the US or Ireland.
 On March 17, 1601, Ricardo Artur, an Irish vicar in a Spanish colony, was probably one of the first to bring this tradition outside Ireland.

-More than 100 years later, homesick Irish soldiers serving in the English military marched in Boston in 1737 to become the first-ever to do so on American soil, and today millions of Americans of Irish ancestry celebrate their cultural identity and history by enjoying St. Patrick's Day parades.
+More than 100 years later, homesick Irish soldiers serving in the English military marched into Boston in 1737 to become the first ever to do so on American soil.
+Today millions of Americans of Irish ancestry celebrate their cultural identity and history by enjoying St. Patrick's Day parades.

-Corned beef and cabbage is a traditional St Patrick's day dish, where more than 25 billion pounds of beef and over 2 billion pounds of cabbage are produced each year in the US to meet demand.
+Corned beef and cabbage is a traditional St Patrick's day dish.
+More than 25 billion pounds of beef and over 2 billion pounds of cabbage are produced yearly in the US to meet demand.

 Even the US president celebrates St Patrick's!
-Every year, the US president is given a crystal ball filled with shamrocks ever since 1952, when the Irish ambassador at the time, John Hearne, sent a box of shamrocks to President Harry S. Truman!
+Every year (since 1952), the US president is given a crystal ball filled with shamrocks.
+At the time, the Irish ambassador, John Hearne, sent a box of shamrocks to President Harry S. Truman!
 So much to the background of this tradition.

-Another reason to wear green on St Patrick's Day is because leprechauns are not able to spot people in that color.
-If they do spot someone, they will pinch them!
+Another reason to wear green on St Patrick's Day is that leprechauns cannot spot people in that color.
+If they do spot, someone, they will pinch them!
 Tradition says people are allowed to pinch anyone not wearing green on this day!

-Historically, the Order of St. Patrick knighthood wore blue and it was also the color of the first coat of arms when England's King Henry VIII created the Kingdom of Ireland.
-Actually, the national color of Ireland is blue - St. Patrick's Blue - as opposed to popular belief that only green has to do with this country.
+Historically, the Order of St. Patrick knighthood wore blue.
+It was also the color of the first coat of arms when England's King Henry VIII created the Kingdom of Ireland.
+Actually, the national color of Ireland is blue - St. Patrick's Blue - as opposed to the popular belief that only green has to do with this country.

-Actually, the color green only became associated with this holiday after it was liked to the Irish independence movement in the late 18th century.
+The color green became associated with this holiday after it was liked by the Irish independence movement in the late 18th century.

-Saint Patrick's day was already being celebrated by the Irish back in the ninth and tenth centuries, but it was in later times that he became widely seen as the patron of Ireland.
+Saint Patrick's day was already celebrated by the Irish back in the ninth and tenth centuries.
+Still, it was later that he became widely seen as the patron of Ireland.
 St Patrick's day sometimes falls during Holy Week, which prevents people from celebrating it as they usually do.
-This happened in 1940, when Saint Patrick's Day was observed on 3 April to avoid it coinciding with Palm Sunday and again in 2008, where it was officially observed on 15 March.
-Next time it falls within Holy Week will not be until 2160, so Irish won't have to worry too much about it for a while.
+This happened in 1940, when Saint Patrick's Day was observed on April 3 to avoid coinciding with Palm Sunday, and again in 2008, when it was officially celebrated on March 15.
+The next time it falls within Holy Week will not be until 2160, so the Irish won't have to worry too much about it for a while.

-While being an Irish tradition, it wasn't until 1996 where the first St Patrick's Festival was held in Dublin, and in time became a multi-day celebration: In 1997, the holiday became a three-day event, by 2000 it was held for four days, and in 2006 it was finally extended to last five days long!
+While being an Irish tradition, it wasn't until 1996 that the first St. Patrick's Festival was held in Dublin, and in time became a multi-day celebration: In 1997, the holiday became a three-day event, and by 2000, it was held for four days, and in 2006 it was finally extended to last five days long!

 Celebrations in Ireland include concerts, outdoor performances, fireworks, and Cèilidhs, and Dublin hosts around 1 million visitors overall.
 Many other cities and towns in Ireland hold their own parades and festivals as well, with cities like Cork, Belfast, Darry, Galway, and Waterford all joining the fun!